Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ball State and its opponents have gone over the current 55.5-point total in three of five games (60%) this season.
+- Ball State and its opponents have combined to score more than 55.5 points in three of five games this season.

-- Eastern Michigan and its opponents have combined to score more than 55.5 points in two games this season.
+- This contest's total is 4.7 points more than the 50.8 these two squads combine to allow per game this season.

-- The combined points per game average of the two teams, 52.8, is 2.7 points fewer than Saturday's over/under.

-- The 50.8 combined points per game that these two squads have allowed this season are 4.7 fewer than the 55.5 over/under in this contest.

 - Cardinals games have an average total of 54.5 points this season, one fewer than Saturday's over/under.